 Sweet Basil (Ocimum basilicum)

 The essence of summer, sweet basil is the widest grown type of basil.
 It has rounded, cup-shaped leaves with the classic spicy clove flavor beloved by gardeners and cooks.
 This type includes common and Genovese basils and is the one to grow if you want plenty of leaves for pesto.
 ‘Everleaf’ is a recent introduction that is slow to bolt, compact, and very productive.
-Lately, I’ve found myself planting more of the lettuce leaf Italian basils like Napoletano, also a type of sweet basil, which has massive four-inch long ruffly leaves perfect for pesto, salads, or grandma’s tomato sauce.
+Lately, I’ve found myself planting more of the lettuce leaf basil varieties like Napoletano.
+This is a type of sweet basil with large leaves that grow up to four-inches long and have ruffly edges.
+Lettuce basil is perfect for pesto, salads, or grandma’s tomato sauce.
 To encourage the largest harvest of homegrown basil, harvest often by pinching stems with your fingers or cutting them cleanly with herb snips.

 Lemon Basil (Ocimum basilicum var. citriodorum)